From concept to community

 — Member explaining how the new template caused them to miss a run.

 (PIVOT!)
-Automating Map Input to save time
+Automating Map Input on story posts to save time

 Given the consequences of removing a map were dire, I sought out a new way to make adding maps easier.
+Like any repetitive task, the answer was automation.

 Process